lowRISC/opentitan/site/landing/content/privacy-policy.md

 ---
-title: "Website Privacy and Cookies Policy"
+title: "Privacy Policy"
-aliases:
-  - /privacy/
 ---

+# Website Privacy and Cookies Policy

 We take the privacy of those who visit this website seriously and we aim to be transparent about our processing of personal information.
 Accordingly, this